-Торіс Scientific Practice GSP Reference Learning By the end of this stage of training HSS Trainees will be able to assess, plan, deliver and evaluate high quality scientific services in n a safe and Objective secure working environment.
+Topic Scientific Practice GSP • Reference Learning By the end of this stage of training HSS Trainees will be able to assess, plan, deliver and evaluate high quality scientific services in n a safe and Objective secure working environment.
 Knowledge By the end of the training period HSS Trainees will be able to: Analyse the strengths and weaknesses of current and new scientific investigations and methods used in the diagnosis, monitoring and treatment of clinical disorders relevant to area of practice Evaluate the scientific basis of investigations and procedures.
+Discuss the impact of genomics and personalised medicine on health and healthcare science.
 Discuss the impact of clinical bioinformatics on health and healthcare science.
 Critique the application of scientific investigations and procedures in protocols and patient pathways.
 Summarise the strengths and weaknesses of current service provision both in terms of performance characteristics and clinical application.
 Compare alternative approaches and/or improvements to investigations and procedures.
 Use scientific principles and reasoning to assess, plan and design new or improved investigations or procedures.
 Analyse the role of peer opinion in refining ideas and plans.
 Evaluate new and emerging technologies and their potential to improve healthcare and healthcare science.
-Critique the application of evidence-based practice to the optimisation of scientific investigations and methods Summarise and critically review the scientific literature in area of expertise.
-Evaluate the principles to meta-analyses, systematic reviews, clinical trials, cohort studies and related approaches used in this field.
-Critique methods for searching, identifying, ranking and evaluating scientific investigations.
-Defend methods for comparing performance of two or more scientific investigations.
-Defend methods for comparing performance of two or more scientific investigations.
+2.1.1 2.1.3 Critique the application of evidence-based practice to the optimisation of scientific investigations and methods Summarise and critically review the scientific literature in area of expertise.
+Evaluate the principles and practice of evidence-based medicine relevant to area of practice.
+Appraise approaches to meta-analyses, systematic reviews, clinical trials, cohort studies and related approaches used in this field.
+Critique methods for searching, identifying, ranking and evaluating scientific evidence.
+Justify the rationale for the use of methods to evaluate and optimise the performance of scientific investigations.
+Defend methods for comparing performance of two or more scientific investigations or procedures.
 Appraise relevant statistical measures applied to research publications.
-Before methods for comparing performance of two or more 2.1.1 2.1.3 1.1.5 2.1.1 2.2.9 healthcare scienceJustify the application of information and communication technology in area of practice.
-2.2.9 Evaluate the impact and development of bioinformatics on the practice of health care and healthcare science.
+1.1.5 2.1.1 3.
+Evaluate and apply information and communication technology to facilitate service delivery and development in relevant areas of healthcare science Justify the application of information and communication technology in area of practice.
+Evaluate the impact and development of bioinformatics on the practice of health care and healthcare science.
 Discuss the requirement for data confidentiality, security and protection.
 Evaluate the function and operation of the Hospital Information System.
-Evaluate and justify the function and operation of linked information systems (e.g. Laboratory Information System) and middleware linking equipment to information systems.
+Evaluate and justify the function and operation of linked information systems (e.g. Laboratory Information System) and 2.2.9